James Purnell: Resignation from the Cabinet

 On 4 June 2009, Purnell announced his resignation from the Cabinet, and called upon Gordon Brown to resign as Prime Minister.
 His resignation came only days after the resignations of Home Secretary Jacqui Smith, whose expenses had been the subject of negative comments, and Communities Secretary Hazel Blears, who had also avoided paying capital gains tax on her property.
 The news came just minutes after polls closed in the local and European elections, in which Labour performed badly.

-His letter to the Prime Minister, which was also sent to The Sun and The Times, read:
+His letter to the Prime Minister, which was also sent to The Sun and The Times, the latter printing the letter in full on the front page.